TechFides/tf-status-dashboard/README.md

 in section Integrate calendar->Calendar ID).
 Then under "Share with specific people" section, grant permissions to the created service account (variable GOOGLE_SERVICE_EMAIL in Env) (<service_account>@<project_name>.iam.gserviceaccount.com) to make changes/read events.
 Don't forget you have to set it up GOOGLE_SERVICE_EMAIL and GOOGLE_PRIVATE_KEY in env file.

+- TF-Hub is integrated with GIPHY.
+Fot that set env variables NUXT_ENV_GIPHY_API_URL and NUXT_ENV_GIPHY_API_TOKEN.
+Token you can get form [here](https://developers.giphy.com/dashboard/) by creating new App.